codelingo-staging-test/installationTester/README.md

 # installationTester

-Repository to test our Github client
+Repository to test our Github client.